-Headcount has risen by 7% to 93 with the hire of senior managers James Geekie, in corporate business development, and Alexandra Richards in the Private Clients team.
+Headcount has risen by 7% to 93 along with the hire of senior manager Alexandra Richards in the Private Clients team.
 Additional staff were brought in to handle claims, which is a key service area supported by seven staff along with an expansion in IT and Marketing.

-Commenting on the results, Edward Bruce, chief executive of Bruce Stevenson, said:
+Commenting on the results, our CEO Edward Bruce said:

 “It’s been an extremely positive year for Bruce Stevenson Insurance Brokers, we’ve hit our targets but it’s been a period of consolidation.
 We’ve invested in the business a number of strategic management appointments and customer service/ support roles.

-Encouragingly a recent staff survey received positive feedback from the 85% of employees who responded, which supports the Firm’s commitment to being the ‘Broker of Choice’ for both staff and clients.
+Encouragingly a recent staff survey received positive feedback from the 85% of employees who responded, which supports our commitment to being the ‘Broker of Choice’ for both staff and clients.

-Bruce Stevenson made a policy commitment in January to donate a minimum of 2% of net profit to FareShare, its nominated charity.
+We made a policy commitment in January to donate a minimum of 2% of net profit to FareShare, our nominated charity.
 This organisation collects good quality, in-date surplus food from retailers and producers and redistributes it to 476 frontline charities and community groups.
-The commitment to this charity is underlined by the work the insurance broker does within the food and drink sector.
+The commitment to this charity is underlined by the work our team undertakes within the food and drink sector.